 Tank size

-Blue acaras require a spacious aquarium to thrive and exhibit natural behaviors.
-A tank size of at least 40 gallons (150 liters) is generally recommended for a pair.
-However, larger tanks, such as 55 gallons (200 liters) or more, are even better as they provide more swimming space and allow for better territorial establishment.
+Blue acaras thrive in a spacious aquarium, which is essential for their well-being and natural behaviors.
+For a pair of blue acaras, a minimum tank size of 40 gallons (150 liters) is recommended.
+However, a larger tank, such as 55 gallons (200 liters) or more, is even better as it provides ample swimming space and allows for better territorial establishment.

-Having ample space is important for blue acaras because it helps reduce stress and aggression, especially during breeding and territorial disputes.
-Additionally, a larger tank provides more opportunities for creating hiding spots, such as caves, rocks, and driftwood, which are beneficial for their well-being.
+A larger tank helps reduce stress and aggression, particularly during breeding and territorial disputes.
+It also offers more opportunities to create hiding spots, such as caves, rocks, and driftwood, which are crucial for the fish’s comfort and security.

-Remember to consider tank dimensions along with volume.
-Blue acaras have a laterally compressed body shape, so a tank with a length of at least 36 inches (90 cm) is preferable to accommodate their swimming and maneuvering needs.
+In addition to tank volume, consider the dimensions of the aquarium.
+Blue acaras have a laterally compressed body shape, so a tank with a length of at least 36 inches (90 cm) is preferable.
+This length supports their swimming and maneuvering needs, allowing them to exhibit their natural behaviors more comfortably.

 Water parameters